Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Numerical Method

 \subsection{Radiation transfer: the adaptive ray method}

 We set a critical mass threshold for the sink particle, $M_{\rm sink}= M_{\rm crit} = 10^5\,M_\odot$, above which we turn on the radiation feedback.
 This occurs at $z\sim 15.5$, when the parent DM halo has reached a virial mass of $M_{\rm h}\sim 2.5\times 10^7\,M_\odot$.
 This has been done in order to decrease the computational time.
 In the following, we define this time as $t = 0$.
-The duration of the numerical run with the radiation feedback presented here is $3\times 10^3$\,yr, which allows us to resolve a number of duty cycles determined by the inflow-outflow cycle.
-By this time, the outflow has reached $\sim 1$\,pc from the sink, and we analyze its subsequent fate based on conservation laws.
+The duration of the numerical run with the radiation feedback presented here is $3.2\times 10^3$\,yr, which allows us to resolve the number of duty cycles determined by the inflow-outflow cycle.
+By this time, the outflow has surpassed the distance of 1\,pc from the sink, and we analyze its subsequent fate based on the conservation laws.

+Our usage of radiation feedback starting only when the sink mass has reached $10^5\,M_\odot$ is of course an approximation to reduce the computational time.
+However, it does not change the results of this simulation because, as we show, the steady conditions of the run prevail.
+Similar effects found in this work are expected to operate when the sink mass is smaller, but the essence will not change.

 The radiation feedback is modeled by using the adaptive ray tracing in the MORAY module \citep{wise11}.
 The radiation field is obtained by integrating the radiation transfer equation along the ray which is considered as monochromatic.